alexlovesguitars/my-portfolio-vite/README.md

 - React Router for Page Routing

 Built & designed in a classic designer / developer workflow with the help of my wife (currently Lead Product Designer at CLUE), I aim to transform the currenct code into TypeScript once I have gained a deeper understanding.

+I chose Vercel for its ease in deployment when using a React/Vite setup.

+I look forward to adding more projects to my porfolio as time goes on!